Monday, March 26, 2012

 1. Regarding daily emails from The Chofetz Chaim Heritage Foundation: For a discussion on the laws and deeper significance of guarding against gossip, email alesssonaday@chofetzchaimusa.org.
 For a discussion on just the laws of gossip, email dcompanion@chofetzchaimusa.org.
 For a discussion on the mitzvah of loving kindness, email kindness@chofetzchaimusa.org.
 For a discussion on faith and integrity, email truth@chofetzchaimusa.org.
 For a discussion with anecdotes on the power of speech, email positive@chofetzchaimusa.org.
 For all of the above, type “subscribe” in the subject heading.

-2. After reading the weekly portion in a language you understand, the next level goal is to fulfill the Rabbinic enactment of Shnayim Mikra.
+2. After you are comfortable reading the weekly portion in a language you understand, the next level goal is to fulfill the Rabbinic enactment of Shnayim Mikra.
 This is done by reading each verse of the weekly portion in Hebrew twice (if you recite the portion softly while hearing the Bible read in the synagogue on Shabbat, then you only need to read it once more on your own) and to read a translation once.
 Translations/commentaries in order of preference are: Targum (a translation in Aramaic) or Rashi (a commentary originally in Hebrew and also available in English), or an authentic translation in a language you understand.
 Artscroll’s Stone Edition Chumash has an excellent translation and commentary.

 3. Guidebooks on Torah observance:

 a.
 An informative and entertaining overview is Gateway to Judaism: The what, how, and why of Jewish life by Rabbi Mordechai Becher.
 It is currently available at a steep discount through the publisher’s website http://www.artscroll.com/Books/gtjee.html.
+Two chapters are also available as a free download.

 b.
 Aish Hatorah features a currently free online course on the laws of daily living at http://www.jewishpathways.com/daily-living.